 Note Recent Linux kernels intentionally move the location of stack and dynamically allocated data from run to run, even if you are not using pin.
 On RedHat-based systems you can workaround this by running Pin as follows:

 $ setarch i386 pin -t pintool -- app

 setarch i386 tells the kernel to disable Address Space Layout Randomization.

-Pin will run on all Intel (R) 64 and Intel (R) MIC Architectures.
-A IA-32 processor needs the following features:
+Pin will run on all Intel® 64 Architectures.
+An IA-32 processor needs the following features: